Fallis, Oklahoma: History

 Fallis was founded in 1892, just south of an Indian village on the western edge of the Iowa Reservation, in a wooded area and "on a long red hill."
-Originally named Mission 1892–1894, it was renamed in 1894 for its prime developer and first postmaster, Judge William Henry Fallis.
+Originally known as Mission, it was renamed in 1894 for its prime developer and first postmaster, Judge William Henry Fallis.
 Although the town is mostly abandoned today, and is nearly a ghost town, during the early 1900s Fallis was a whistle-stop for several railroad lines, and was a thriving little community with stores, hotels, banks, lumber yards, and other businesses, as well as a city hall.
 The population may have reached 400 during this time.
 Fallis was the home of several accomplished authors and poets.

 After the Great Depression, the Dust Bowl, and the decline of the railroad, by 1950 the population had fallen to just 105 residents, and much of the town was destroyed by fire in 1960.
 Very little of the old town was ever rebuilt, and only a handful of buildings remain.

 However, Fallis still maintains a volunteer firestation, and a community center was built in 1999.